|

 a core is pored into it.
 The ancient Greeks developed this method of casting.

-1 - Ensures an even wall of wax.
+Indirect casting has numerous advantages because it: 1 - Ensures an even wall of wax.
+2 - Ensures an even wall of metal.

 3 - Enables repairs to be made if part of the cast is defective.